irisida/bluebook/README.md

 # The Blue Book

 A follow along repo for the Donovan &amp; Kernighan Go programming language book.
-Or `The Blue Book` as its commonly referred as.
+Or `The Blue Book` as it's commonly referenced as.

 - [Chapter 01 - Tutorial and introduction](/src/ch01-tutorial)
 - [Chapter 02 - Program structure](/src/ch02-program-structure)